 2. Click Yes to exit EnSight.
-3.7 Where's the Rest?

 After successfully completing this tutorial, you should proceed to the next demonstration.
 Although the next tutorial contains some material applicable to all users, it is intended primarily for analysts doing computational fluid dynamics (CFD) work.
 If your application area is not CFD, you may wish to consider skipping the next chapter and proceeding directly to Chapter 6.